 Always be truthful in your rejection letter.
 For example, when you say that you believe the candidate would qualify for other roles or that the candidate fits in well with your company culture, make sure you mean it.
 Candidates will take these as a form of encouragement and continue to apply again in the future.
 So, do not give them false hope if you have no intention of considering them again.

-6) Send your well wishes
+6) Send your good wishes

 Always end your rejection letters on a positive note and wish the person success.
 Make sure you thank your candidate for the time invested in the application and interview process.